Brian Pettifer

 Brian Pettifer (born 1 January 1953) is a Scottish actor who has appeared in many television shows, and also on stage and in film.
 He is the younger brother of folk musician Linda Thompson.

+Early life

+Pettifer was born in Durban, South Africa, he subsequently moved with his family to Glasgow, Scotland in 1961, where he lived for the next decade.
+He studied a junior course at the Royal Scottish Academy, where he happened to be in the same class as future acting colleague Alex Norton.